rohithpeddi3/work/ldocs/Mysql_cheats.md

 - Use ORDER BY RIGHT(NAME,3), if you need to order it based on last three letters of column.

 - For If else statements case can be used in MySQL and purpose can be solved.
+  To check whether columns in a row correspond to a triangle or not.

       ```java
           SELECT